-Further guidelines for face coverings and social distancing are available at www.larimer.org/health
+Further guidelines for social distance are available at www.larimer.org/health

 III.
 GENERAL INFORMATION FOR ALL PERSONS AFFECTED BY THIS ORDER

 LCDHE is tasked with protecting the health and welfare of the citizens of Larimer County, Colorado by investigating and controlling the causes of epidemic and communicable disease.
 This Order is necessary to control any potential transmission of disease to others.
 Immediate issuance of this Order is necessary for the preservation of public health, safety, or welfare.